-The evaluation board aids designers in evaluating the high performance of the device with a minimum of effort.
-All that is required with the evaluation board is a power supply and a PC.
-The AD5764R evaluation kit includes a populated, tested
+The AD5764R comes with a full evaluation board to help designers evaluate the high performance of the part with a minimum of effort.
+All that is required to run the evaluation board is a power supply and a PC.
+The AD5764R evaluation kit includes a populated, tested AD5764R PCB.

-AD5764R PCB.
 The evaluation board interfaces to the USB interface of the PC.
-Software is available with the evaluation board that allows the user to easily program the AD5764R.
-The software runs on any PC that has Microsoft Windows® 2000/XP installed.
+Software that allows easy programming of the AD5764R is available with the evaluation board.
+The software runs on any PC that has Microsoft Windows 2000/XP installed.